mimik-mimOE-ai/mimOE-ai-developer-guide/03-multi-agent-architecture/README.md

 The purpose of Scenario 3 is to demonstrate how to add Agent Machines to the mimik Service Mesh and then to modify the existing Coordinator Machine by adding a new Agent Collection that supports Multi Agent Machines.

-The machines in the scenario are the Agent Machines created previously in Scenario 1 and 2, plus a new Agent Machines you'll create in this scenario.
+The machines in the scenario are the Agent Machines created previously in Scenario 1 and 2, plus a new Agent Machine you'll create in this scenario.

 # What You Need to Have On Hand

 This scenario requires that you have an additional machine on hand with either AMD/Intel or ARM processors.
 Each computer needs to be running the [latest version of edgeEngine](https://github.com/mimik-mimOE/mimOE-SE-Linux).

-**We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added the mimik Service Mesh in those scenarios are operational and accessible.
+**We also assume** that you have done Scenario 1 and Scenario 2 previously and that the machines configured and added to the mimik Service Mesh in those scenarios are operational and accessible.

 # What You'll be Doing